Bible Prophecies That Eventually Came True

 Isaiah predicts Assyria's failed siege of Jerusalem

 So what did Isaiah have to say?
-Well, around 701 BCE, the Assyrian king Sennacherib laid siege to Judah and captured its cities.
+Well, around 701 B.C., the Assyrian king Sennacherib laid siege to Judah and captured its cities.
 A panicked Hezekiah asked Isaiah for advice, and the prophet very helpfully told him to do nothing, because the siege would fail.
 And this turned out to be right.
 For unknown reasons (though many scholars believe disease was involved), hundreds of thousands of Assyrian soldiers died, and Sennacherib returned home.

 Even more interestingly, the latter chapters of Isaiah correctly predict the rise of the Babylonian Empire and Judah's fall to it, nearly a century in advance.
-So either Isaiah earned his reputation as the greatest prophet, or as many scholars argue, significant portions of his predictions were actually written after the fact.
+So either Isaiah earned his reputation as the greatest prophet, or, as many scholars argue, significant portions of his predictions were actually written after the fact.

 Jeremiah's prophecy about the fall of Jerusalem